Cyber and Intelligence Policy Center

 Assessing and Identifying National Security threats

 Today's national security threats, such as terrorism and the proliferation of weapons of mass destruction, are more fragmented than were those of the past.
-IPC helps clients assess, identify, locate, track, and evaluate current and emerging threats as well as the risks they pose to the United States and its allies.
-IPC also alerts its clients to the cognitive, cultural, organizational, technological, or other internal impediments that can hinder early identification of threats, and IPC guides its clients toward intelligence sources that can expedite such identification.
+CIP helps clients assess, identify, locate, track, and evaluate current and emerging threats as well as the risks they pose to the United States and its allies.
+CIP also alerts its clients to the cognitive, cultural, organizational, technological, or other internal impediments that can hinder early identification of threats, and CIP guides its clients toward intelligence sources that can expedite such identification.

 Improving Intelligence Integration and Dissemination